Skip to content

 • The decision and recommendations are returned to the analytics runtime.

-Knowledge & fault pattern database
+Knowledge and fault pattern database

 The knowledge & fault pattern database is the gathered engineering knowledge used to interpret analysis results, identify faulty component operation and give recommendations of optimization measures.